jtr13/codehelp/R/gather.md

 2. We have two new columns: `roadtype` and `mpg`.

-3. The `city` and `hwy` column names became the contents of the new `roadtype` column.
+3. The `city` and `hwy` column names became the contents of the new `roadtype` (*key*) column.

-4. The *values* of the `city` and `hwy` columns became the *values* of the new `mpg` column.
+4. The *values* of the `city` and `hwy` columns became the *values* of the new `mpg` (*value*) column.

 ![](../images/messyvstidy2.png)

 ### Plan

+Now here's the trick: the only parts we need to concern ourselves with are 1. and 2.: deciding which columns to keep unchanged, and what names to give the new columns, which are called the *key* and *value* columns.

-The first step before coding this transformation is to divide the columns in the messy data set into two groups: those that we want to "keep as is", and those that we want to "dump" into the key column.
-The ones to "dump" are the ones that aren't true variables but in fact are *levels* of another variable.
+The columns to keep are the ones that are already tidy.
+The ones to dump are the ones that aren't true variables but in fact are *levels* of another variable.
 In this case, `city` and `hwy` should be levels of a new variable called `roadtype` (or something similar), according to the theory of tidy data.
 On the other hand, `id` should remain as is.

+The bottom line: **keep `id` as is**

 ![](../images/messyvstidy3.png)

 The second (and final) step is to choose names for the new *key* and *value* columns.
 We've already chosen `roadtype` for *key*; let's pick `mpg` for *value*.
 You can also choose to stick with the defaults for the new *key* and *value* column names: `key` and `value` (surprise).
 Using `key` and `value` may be helpful at first to keep track of which is which, though ultimately I find more descriptive names to be more useful.

+The bottom line: **key = `roadtype`, value = `mpg`**

 ![](../images/messyvstidy4.png)

 ### Code

-The code to carry out the transformation from messy to tidy is one call to `gather()`:
+The code to carry out the transformation from messy to tidy is one call to `gather()`, with parameters that reflect our conclusions about the columns to keep and the names we've chosen:

 ``` r
 tidydata <- messydata %>%
   gather(key = "roadtype",  value = "mpg", -id)
 ```

-Let's consider the three parameters separately.
-What's important to note is that *each corresponds to one of the columns in the tidy data set.*
+The most important thing to note is that *each parameter corresponds to one of the columns in the tidy data set.*

+Now let's look at them one at a time in more detail:

 `key = "roadtype"` sounds like it's setting the *key* to a preexisting column called "roadtype", but that's not what's going on.
 Rather, think of this as an instruction to *create a new key column and call it "roadtype".*